Image via Paramount Pictures

 Literally pretty much nothing to see.

-At this past Monday evening City Council meeting Quincy Mayor Thomas P. Koch made a presentation on what city tax money is spent on along with but glints of hints of how much he is planning to spend in Fiscal Year 2026.
+At this past Monday evening’s Quincy City Council meeting Quincy Mayor Thomas P. Koch made a presentation on what local tax money is spent on along with but glints of hints of how much he is planning to spend in Fiscal Year 2026.

-How but glints?
-Early on during his PowerPointing in his presentation, Mayor Koch quickly posted a not aligned figure of $455,835,577 for how much he plans to spend in FY 2026.
+In any event, early on during his PowerPointing in his presentation during his presentation live in the City Council chamber Monday evening, Mayor Koch quickly posted a not aligned figure of $455,835,577 at to how much he plans to spend in FY 2026.

 | quincy news